niplav/site/notes_on_ethics.md

-When I'm angry or stressed (or tired, very horny, high, etc), I would prefer to have another version of myself make my decisions in that moment – ideally a version that is well rested, is thinking clearly, and is not under very heavy pressure.
+When I'm angry or stressed (or tired, very horny, high, etc), I would prefer to have another version of myself make my decisions in that moment—ideally a version that is well rested, is thinking clearly, and is not under very heavy pressure.
 One reason for this is that my rested & clear-headed self is in general better at making decisions – it is likely better at playing chess, programming a computer, having